sophia-clover/remote-pay-cloud/README.md

 }
 ```

-<a href="./src/main/webapp/sale.html#L47" target="_blank">Example of function to handle device initialization and invoke an operation</a>
 #####Here we define the error-first callback that we pass in to the Clover.sale function above.
 If an error occurs, it will be the first parameter.
 ```
 function mySaleResult(error, saleResult) {